megaease/easeprobe/README.md

       - "REDISCLI_AUTH=abc123"
     # check the command output, if does not contain the PONG, mark the status down
     contain : "PONG"
+    not_contain: "failure" # response body must NOT contain this string, if it does the probe is considered failed.
+    regex: false # if true, the `contain` and `not_contain` will be treated as regular expression. default: false

   # Run Zookeeper command `stat` to check the zookeeper status
   - name: Zookeeper (Local)